Tea & Slippers

 Phase 2: Sorting and Downsizing

 • Sort room by room — use four categories: keep, give to family, donate, discard.
+Tackle one room per session to avoid overwhelm.

 • Honour the memories — take photos of items that are meaningful but impractical to keep.
+Create a digital album or memory book.

 • Involve your loved one — let them make choices whenever possible.
+Feeling in control reduces anxiety.

 Phase 3: Packing and Moving Day